-- 1. In the Tools toolbar, select the 🔛 Transform tool or press Shift + T. - 2.
-In the Tools toolbar, if $\S$ Animate Off or $\clubsuit$ Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select \$ Animate Current Frame. - 3.
-If your layer has a parent peg: - If you want to animate on the peg instead of the layer, make sure that K Peg Selection Mode is enabled in the Tool Properties view. - If you want to animate directly on the layer, make sure that K Peg Selection Mode is disabled in the Tool Properties view. - 4.
+- 1. In the Tools toolbar, select the Transform tool or press Shift + T. - 2.
+In the Tools toolbar, if Animate Off or Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select Animate Current Frame. - 3.
+If your layer has a parent peg: - If you want to animate on the peg instead of the layer, make sure that Peg Selection Mode is enabled in the Tool Properties view. - 4.
 In the Timeline view, go to the first frame.